11nithin/Kickstarter-Analysis/README.md

 We are using two analyses here "Analysis of Outcomes Based on Launch Date" and "Analysis of Outcomes Based on Goals"

 ### Analysis of Outcomes Based on Launch Date
-To findout if the launch date has an impact on the campaign a pivot table is made that shows number of successful, failed and canceled outcomes based on months in "theatre" parent category.
+To find out if the launch date has an impact on the campaign a pivot table is made that shows number of successful, failed and cancelled outcomes by months in "theatre" parent category.
 And line chart is created from the the pivot table

 Pivot table